Topics Map > Academic & Curricular Administration

 Curricular changes happen on a broad continuum, from "course-level" to "program" and "degree" level.
 This document links users to policy, procedure, and advice about those changes.

 - Often, the need for change arises from two key academic processes: Academic Program Review, and systematic assessment of student learning at the program level.
-See Academic Program Review - An Overview and Document 25284 is unavailable at this time. for more information about these processes.
+See Academic Program Review - An Overview and [Link for document 25284 is unavailable at this time.] for more information about these processes.

 academic programs.
 The L&S Curriculum Committee reviews and

 approves substantive changes to programs before they can be published in

 the Undergraduate Catalog or implemented in the Degree Audit

 System.
 The L&S CC also works with the Graduate School to review

 substantive changes to Graduate programs.